-In order to pass a module, you must achieve an overall grade of at least 40% for Standard Undergraduate and Postgraduate courses, and 50% for Accelerated courses.
-All items of assessments must have been attempted, unless derogation from the regulations apply.
+In order to pass a module, you must achieve an overall grade of at least 4D- or 40%.
 The items of assessment for each of your modules and their weightings are published in the Module Study Guides and Assessment Briefs (see Sections 6 and 10.1 above).
 The weighting of the assessment gives you an indication of its significance, for example:

-- 2-hour exam (60%) and 2,000-word essay (40%) - Portfolio (100%)
+2-hour exam (60%) and 2,000-word essay (40%).
+It is important to note that any results displayed are subject to confirmation and approval by the Award Board and may therefore change.

-Please note: if you are a student on Accelerated undergraduate programme, you must achieve an average mark of 50% or more over all modules in order to be permitted to progress on the Accelerated Undergraduate Degree programme.
-Students who do not achieve an average mark of 50% or more will be required to continue studies on a standard undergraduate degree programme.
+Please note: if you are a student on Accelerated undergraduate programme, you must achieve an average mark of 40% or more overall modules in order to be permitted to progress on the Accelerated Undergraduate Degree programme.
+Students who do not achieve an average mark of 40% or more will be required to continue studies on a standard undergraduate degree programme.